Master of Science in Physics

 The University has a requirement for written English proficiency that is to be assessed at two levels.

-Level One (preadmission)
+Level One (Prior to Admission)

-is satisfied by obtaining a score of 4.5 or above in the analytical writing portion of the GRE.
+Satisfied by obtaining a score of 4.5 or above in the analytical writing portion of the GRE.
 Applicants who do not receive a minimum score of 4.5 on the GRE may be admitted conditionally and must complete SCI 614, SCI 560GW, or PHYS 340GW with a grade of B or better during the first year.

-is satisfied by submitting a thesis which your thesis committee agrees meets the level two standard, or by submitting a paper of at least ten pages which the graduate coordinator agrees meets the level two standard.
+Satisfied by submitting a thesis which your thesis committee agrees meets the level two standard, or by submitting a paper of at least ten pages which the graduate coordinator agrees meets the level two standard.